News footage accompanying NBC Los Angeles news article

 “Thousands of Adults Adopted From Other Countries as Children Living in Fear of Deportation“

+Browse our Story Collection!
 Explore the ways adoptees lack citizenship after having been brought to the U.S. and raised to be part of the fabric of American families.
 Adoptees courageously share their narratives, voicing insight and untold struggles of what it means to live as an adoptee without citizenship.
 New to the Adoptee Citizenship Act?
 [Learn more].

 Share your own story (adoptees without citizenship, parent(s) of adoptee(s) without citizenship, etc) Email firstname.lastname@example.org (Please write “Story Collection” in the Subject line) or use our online submission

 Note: Remember to spread the word via social media using the #citizenshipforalladoptees

 Welcome to Adoptee Rights Campaign